Biocompatible Materials for Crowns and Bridges

 About The Author

 Dr. Gerald H. Smith is certified by the World Organization for Natural Medicine to practice natural medicine globally.
-He is also a certified dental practitioner.
 His broad base of post-graduate training in dentistry and natural medicine enabled him to integrate many health care specialties.